Skip to main content

 Stream transport

-• message – is either stream (default) of buffer depending on the options
+• message – a Node.js Readable stream (default) or a Buffer/JSON string depending on the options you set.

 Examples